hargoniX/master/thesis/thesis.typ

 + `--finite-model-find --mbqi --fmf-mbqi=none`

 Overall, I found the new cvc5 backend to outperform CVC4 by a few percent of wall-clock time on the Nunchaku test suite.
 In addition, it solved 2 new problems on which CVC4 had given up previously.
-While this might not sound like much, this small of a change can already have an impact for real-world use cases, as we are going to see in @sect_case_studies_aa.
+While it might not sound like much, this small of a change can already have an impact for real-world use cases, as we are going to see in @sect_case_studies_aa.